Divison of Education | Undergraduate Educationnext

 Medaille College is committed to fostering reflective practitioners with demonstrated proficiency in academic content, pedagogy, learning theory, and student development through its B.S.Ed. in Education programs.
 As a teacher, you’ll have the opportunity to make a difference in the lives of children.
 Education majors begin observing teachers and students in the classroom their very first year.
 Coursework and knowledge later come together when students begin student teaching.
 At the end of the program, graduates are prepared for rewarding careers helping to educate our future generations.

-The undergraduate programs within the School of Education include:
+The undergraduate programs within the Division of Education include:

 To meet the needs of working adults, we offer the bachelor of science in education in a year-round, evening format at our Rochester Campus.
 This format allows you to maintain your daytime responsibilities while studying to become a teacher.
 During the last semester of your program, you will complete student teaching, which is a full-time, daytime commitment.
 (NOTE: Students will also attend a one-day seminar at the Amherst Campus at some point during their program).